timgurto/Hellas/doc/glossary.md

 **gather**, when the user performs an action on an object in order to extract items from it.
 Some objects can be gathered multiple times before they disappear.

+**material**, an item required by a recipe.
+When the recipe is used to craft an item, the materials disappear.

 **merchant object**, an object that allows exchanging one item type for another.
 Merchant objects also necessarily have inventory space.

 **merchant slot**, one of many potential transaction slots configured in a merchant object